pmonoczki/dom-maniupulation-practice/README.md

 index2
 2. Write a JavaScript function to get the values of First and Last name of the following form.
 Go to the editor
 3. Write a JavaScript program to set the background color of a paragraph.
-Go to the editor

 inswx3
 4. Here is a sample html file with a submit button.
 Write a JavaScript function to get the value of the href, hreflang, rel, target, and type attributes of the specified link.

+index4
+5. Write a JavaScript function to add rows to a table.

+index5
+6. Write a JavaScript function that accept row, column, (to identify a particular cell) and a string to update the content of that cell.

+index6
+7. Write a JavaScript function that creates a table, accept row, column numbers from the user, and input row-column number as content (e.g. Row-0 Column-0) of a cell.